amar-jay/blog/src/content/post/rl-notes/index.md

 $$
 where $p(s', r | s, a)$ represent the environment's dynamics( also called the transition probability)

-### What is the difference between $p(s', r| s, a)$ and the $\pi(a|s)$
+### What is the difference between transition probability and the policy

-the policy is determined by the agent.
+the policy, $\pi(a|s)$ is determined by the agent.
 The policy is basically how an agent reacts in a particular state

-The transition probability is the determined by the environment. it is the probability distribution that determines the reward the agent should get when in a particular state.
+The transition probability, $p(s', r| s, a)$ is the determined by the environment. it is the probability distribution that determines the reward the agent should get when in a particular state.
 It is also called the reward model.
 Or the environments dynamics.

 So to elaborate on the second bellman optimality equation.